spaceTab/bamazon-db/README.md

 ![customer](./code/images/customer_1.gif)

 # Manager Page
 ### The manager page, gives the user 4 options, Restock item, add item, remove item, and check for items with a stock less than 5.
-The restock option allows user to select a pre-existing item within the database, and add a specified amount of stock to it.
+The restock option allows the user to select a pre-existing item within the database, and add a specified amount of stock to it.
 The add item allows the user to add a completely new item into the database.
-Setting it's name, price, stock quantity.
-The remove item allows the user to specify the item id of a pre-existing item in the database, and remove it.
-The low stock option will display a table of all the items with in the with a stock amount that is less than 5.
+Setting it's name, price, & stock quantity.
+The remove item allows the user to input a specific item id of a pre-existing item in the database, and remove it.
+The low stock option will display a table of all the items with a stock amount that is less than 5.
 ![mangager](./code/images/manager.gif)

 # Supervisor Page

-### The supervisor allows the user to add a new department into the database, as well as to look at the total profits of each item with in the database.
+### Allows the user to add a new department into the database, as well as to look at the total profits of each department with in the database.
 The total profits column is added dynamically.
 ![supervisor](./code/images/supervisor.gif)

 # Bamazon Starter Page
-### the Bamazon Starter page, if ran gives the user a beggining prompt, that allows them to choose between the 3 of the files.
-So they can decide whether they would like to use the Customer, Manager, or the Supervisor page.
+### The Bamazon Starter page if ran gives the user a beggining prompt that allows them to choose between the 3 of the files, so they can decide whether they would like to use the Customer, Manager, or the Supervisor page.

 # Technologies used:
 * Node.js
-* sql & mySQL workbench
+* mySQL
+* mySql Workbench
+* Vagrant -> ubuntu 14.04 server
 ## NPM installs
 * mySQL
-* inquierer
+* inquirer
 * cli-table

 # How to use
 * Clone repo onto your local machine & enter its the directory
 * run the command _vagrant up_ and once that is completed _vagrant ssh_
 * then navigate to the code directory by running _cd /var/code/_